 - Participating in group education sessions and peer learning with other GetSET organizations.

 The first cohort of GetSET grantees were selected in 2013 and a second cohort was selected in 2014.
-A third cohort will launch in western New York in early 2017.
+A third cohort launched in western New York in early 2017.

 The first cohort of GetSET grantees reported the program brought their organizational strengths and weaknesses to the surface.
 They also said GetSET gave them tools and support to begin making the changes necessary to shape themselves into smarter, more efficient and higher-performing organizations.